 This is all just a few blocks from ArtHouse, PNCA’s student residence hall, where the bright, airy apartments overlook the park and city, and common spaces such as an enclosed deck and a lounge are convivial and welcoming.

-The MFA in Collaborative Design, MA in Critical Theory and Creative Research, Low-Residency MFA in Visual Studies, and MFA in Print Media are housed here, while the MFA in Applied Craft and Design, jointly offered with Oregon College of Art and Craft, is housed across the Willamette River in the Bison Building (420 NE 9th).
+The Center for Contemporary Art & Culture as well as the MFA in Collaborative Design, MA in Critical Studies, Low-Residency MFA in Visual Studies, and MFA in Print Media are all housed in the main building, while the MFA in Applied Craft and Design, jointly offered with Oregon College of Art and Craft, is housed across the Willamette River in the Bison Building (421 NE 10th).

 Creative workspaces throughout our campus include top-of-the-line labs and light-filled studios.